mlc-mlapis/docs/src/documentation/services/databases/postgresql.md

 <!-- markdownlint-disable DOCSMD004 -->
 ::: tip Default Zerops maintenance user
 For system maintenance reasons, the `zps` user is also automatically created with all privileges (super-user).
-It's vital not to change this in any way.
+It's important not to change this in any way.
 Otherwise, there is a risk of disrupting the correct functionality, especially in HA mode.
 The password for this user can be taken via the `zeropsPassword` environment variable (not presented in the Zerops GUI).

-Suppose you log in as the `zps` super-user and make inappropriate changes to the system configuration (especially in the HA cluster setting).
-You are fully responsible for any system or application failures that may lead to complete data loss.
+If you log in as the `zps` super-user and make inappropriate changes to the system configuration (especially in the HA cluster setting), then you are fully responsible for any system or application failures that may lead to complete data loss.
 :::
 <!-- markdownlint-enable DOCSMD004 -->